-Type the letter B or click on the one of the three Bible translation at the bottom left to change from the original King James to a more modern version.
+Type the number 1, 2, or 3 or click on the one of the three Bible translation at the bottom left to change from the original King James to a more modern version.
 The modern version also shows the words of God in red in the Old Testament.
 The AKJVS version displays both Hebrew and Greek dictionary numbers that are keyed to Strong’s Dictionary.

 Clicking on the Show Numbers item will either show or hide the Verse numbers.
 When the numbers are off, the verses are shown as one paragraph, as below.